Temporal Cloud security/procurement checklist: what data is stored, how is it encrypted, and what compliance docs are available?

 Frequently Asked Questions

-Short Answer: Temporal Cloud stores Workflow execution history, metadata, and Activity/task state—but never your code and not your secrets or business data in clear text.
+Short Answer: Temporal Cloud stores Workflow execution histories, metadata, and task information—but your Workflows and Activities (your code) run in your environment, and the service never needs your business data in clear text.

 Expanded Explanation: